ReiserFS

 ReiserFS is a general-purpose, journaling file system initially designed and implemented by a team at Namesys led by Hans Reiser and licensed under GPLv2.
 Introduced in version 2.4.1 of the Linux kernel, it was the first journaling file system to be included in the standard kernel.
-ReiserFS was the default file system in Novell's SUSE Linux Enterprise until Novell decided to move to ext3 on October 12, 2006, for future releases.
+ReiserFS was the default file system in Novell's SUSE Linux Enterprise until Novell decided to move to ext3 for future releases on October 12, 2006.

-Namesys considered ReiserFS version 3.6 which introduced a new on-disk format allowing bigger filesizes, now occasionally referred to as Reiser3, as stable and feature-complete and, with the exception of security updates and critical bug fixes, ceased development on it to concentrate on its successor, Reiser4.
+ReiserFS version 3.6, now occasionally referred to as Reiser3, introduced a new on-disk format allowing larger filesizes.
+Namesys considered ReiserFS stable and feature-complete and ceased development on it to concentrate on its successor, Reiser4, though it continued to release security updates and critical bug fixes.
 Namesys went out of business in 2008 after Reiser's conviction for murder.
 The product is now maintained as open source by volunteers.
 The reiserfsprogs 3.6.27 were released on 25 July 2017.

-ReiserFS is currently supported on Linux without quota support.
-It has been discussed for removal from the Linux kernel since early 2022 due to a lack of maintenance upstream, and technical issues inherent to the filesystem, such as the fact it suffers from the year 2038 problem; it was deprecated in Linux 5.18, with removal planned for 2025.
+As of Linux 6.12, ReiserFS is supported on Linux without quota support.
+Due to technical issues inherent to the file system and lack of maintenance, the Linux community had been discussing removal of ReiserFS from mainline since at least early 2022.
+ReiserFS was removed from the Linux kernel in version 6.13.

 Features

 At the time of its introduction, ReiserFS offered features that had not been available in existing Linux file systems.
-One example is tail packing—a scheme to reduce internal fragmentation at cost of performance.
+These include tail packing—a scheme to reduce internal fragmentation at cost of performance.
 Reiser4 may have improved this by packing tails where it does not negatively affect performance.